Encho Serrano: Pampanga Giant Lanterns (2023–2024)

 Following the 2022–23 PBA season, Serrano was offered a two-year deal with Phoenix, but declined the deal in favor of playing for another hometown team: the Pampanga Giant Lanterns of the MPBL.
 He was initially listed as part of the team's roster ahead of the 2023 MPBL season on April 10, but didn't make his debut until June 15.
 Serrano averaged 15.9 points, 3.8 rebounds, and 4.7 assists per game, on his way to being selected as an all-star for the 2023 MPBL All-Star Game and winning a championship with the team.

 In his second season, Serrano continued to play a key role, averaging 12.7 points, 3.2 rebounds, and 3.1 assists per game.
 In game 1 of the 2024 MPBL finals against the Quezon Huskers, Serrano hit rookie L-Jay Gonzales to his jaw in the second quarter, leading him to be suspended for game 2.
 Despite that, it didn't slow down PGL's chances at clinching back-to-back titles, giving Serrano his fourth championship overall.

 Abra Weavers (2025–present)

-On January 2025, Serrano once again left his hometown team, this time signing with the Abra Weavers.
+In January 2025, Serrano once again left his hometown team, this time signing with the Abra Weavers.